12 Vacation Ideas That’ll Get You Stoked to Travel This Winter

 Plus, from Ash Wednesday til Easter, you’ll get to experience the almost oxymoronic sensation of prowling this sensual city during Lent, a period of relative detox among New Orleanians.
 This is a fine time to go if you don’t need to turn the volume up to 11.
 January also welcomes the New Orleans Shakespeare festival at Tulane, where this year they’ll be presenting Hamlet.

 MORE: Check out our ultimate New Orleans travel guide

+BarbadosBarbados is lively, colorful, relaxing, and delicious.
 Though the country has produced some renowned chefs, food here isn’t unapproachable.
 Sure, you can go high end for dinner at The Cliff, a fine-dining joint that looks straight out of a Bond film.
-But you can find just as great a meal from a fish shack on the beach, or at Oistins Fish Fry on Friday nights.
-Here tourists and locals both jam the port city, where the smell of fresh seafood and soca music fills the air.
-It’s a perfect beginning to a night out in Barbados, that absolutely needs to include a trip on the Reggae Bus, an island equivalent to the late-night dorm shuttles you remember from college that’ll only run you a dollar.
+But you can find just as great a meal from Cuz’s Fish Shack on the beach, or Friday nights at Oistins.
+Here, tourists and locals alike jam the port city, and the smell of fresh seafood and soca music fills the air.
+It’s a perfect beginning to a night out in Barbados -- which absolutely needs to include a trip on the Reggae Bus, an island equivalent to the late-night dorm shuttles you remember from college.
+They’ll only run you a dollar.